 849 is the Dominican Republic.

-Because of the location of the number, unless you have some connection to this country, you should avoid talking to these people.
+Unless you have some connection to the Dominican Republic, you should avoid talking to anyone who calls from numbers beginning with 849.
 In some cases they are telemarketers, but most often they are con artists.

-We were alerted by a user to the number 849-963-4857, which had been calling them repeatedly in early 2013.
+We were alerted by a reader to the 849 area code in early 2013.
 The sales pitch of this particular number discussed seniors, medicare, and diabetes.
-What the goal of these callers appears to be is to gain your social security number, and thus your identity.
-They may tell you that you are eligible to receive free diabetes supplies through medicare, and will ask for your social security number to file a claim for your “free” equipment.
+These callers are apparently attempting to learn your social security number, and thus your identity.
+They may say that you’re eligible to receive free diabetes supplies through medicare, and will ask for your social security number to file a claim for your “free” equipment.
 It’s a complete scam with the sole purpose of stealing your identity.

 Do not talk to these people, and if you answer, do not give them any personal information.